tianshang486/mysql/intl.en-US/Quick Start for MySQL/Scale instances/Read-only instance/Introduction to read-only instances.md

 -   You cannot create or delete databases for read-only instances.
 -   You cannot create or delete accounts for read-only instances.
 -   You cannot authorize accounts or modify account passwords for read-only instances.

+## FAQs {#section_3az_3n6_ej9 .section}

+Can the accounts on the master instance be used on the read-only instances?

+Answer: Accounts on the master instance are synchronized to the read-only instances.
+You can use the accounts to read data from the read-only instances but cannot write data into the read-only instances.